EricWagnerJr/HelloGit/README.md

 # HelloGit
-#THis is to test committing on Github
+This is to test committing on Github